ooni/probe/docs/source/writing_tests.rst

 Inputs
 ------

 Inputs are what is given as input to every iteration of the Test Case.
-You have 100 inputs, then every test case will be run 100 times.
+Iflyou have 100 inputs, then every test case will be run 100 times.

 To configure a static set of inputs you should define the :class:`ooni.nettest.TestCase` attribute ``inputs``.
 The test will be run